mumairofficial/khalilstemmler-website-2019/src/pages/wiki/anemic-domain-model.md

 Does that look very DRY to you?

-We have to write the User validation logic on the user input from the API twice, repeating it in both controllers.
+We have to write the User validation logic on the user input from the API twice, repeating it in both Use Cases.

 While it might not seem like a big deal, this can spin out of control as we add `n` more use cases that operate on the `User` model.